crustyrustacean/flux-http-docs/src/chapter_1_networking_primer/chapter_1.md

     // create a socket from the address and port we just made let socket = format!("{}:{}", address, port);

-    // create a listener and give it the socket we just made to listen on, panic and crash out if there's an error
+    // create a listener and give it the socket we just made to listen on
+    // panic and crash out if there's an error
     // returned by the bind method
     let listener = match TcpListener::bind(socket) {
         Ok(ltnr) => ltnr,